 In fact, Getting Attention’s Google Ad Grant Impact Report explains that search ads have the highest ROI of any nonprofit paid advertising channel, returning an incredible $4.78 for every dollar spent.

-As we touched on, you’ll need to apply for the program and meet the eligibility requirements to receive the $10,000 in ad credits.
+As we touched on, you’ll need to apply for the Google Grants program and meet the eligibility requirements to receive the $10,000 in ad credits.
 From here, you can create ads that promote your website’s content and use your free funding to bid on relevant keywords.

 You can promote pretty much any valuable content, whether you want to bring attention to your donation form, services, volunteer opportunities, events, or something else.
 You can even use Google Ads to promote matching gifts!
 Here’s a quick example of how The Nature Conservancy, Rainforest Trust, and Greenpeace USA all targeted donors using Google Ads:

 With a thoughtful bidding strategy, you can bring more visibility to your cause than ever before.
 Plus, the grant will automatically renew every month, so you’ll have a reliable source of funding as long as you comply with the compliance requirements.